nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ## SASS

-You can do something similar with SASS as well, check here some examples here: [Handling z-index with SASS](https://short.is/writing/handling-z-index-with-sass).
+You can do something similar with SASS as well: [Handling z-index with SASS](https://short.is/writing/handling-z-index-with-sass).